By Rick Steves

 Even if you've never used public transit in your hometown, these tricks can help you quickly master your transportation options in Europe's cities.
 You'll have the city by the tail, without having to shell out much for taxis.

-Get a transit map or app.
-With a map, anyone can decipher the code to easy, affordable urban transportation.
-Paris and London have the most extensive — and the most needed — subway systems.
+Stay oriented with a paper transit-system map.
 Pick up a schematic map at the tourist office or subway ticket window, ask for one at your hotel, or print one off a website.
 Many city maps, even free ones, include a basic transit map.

 Learn what's covered by a ticket.
 In many cities, the same tickets are good on the subway, trams, and buses, and include transfers between the systems; in other places, you'll need to buy a new ticket each time you transfer.
 If a ticket seems expensive, ask what it covers — $4 may seem like a lot until you learn it's good for a round-trip, two hours, or several transfers.